 About the JAIBS

 With its current membership standing at over 2,400 people, The Japanese Association of Indian and Buddhist Studies (JAIBS) is one of Japan’s largest academic associations in the Humanities and Social Sciences.
-Since it’s inception at the University of Tokyo on October 15, 1951 (the 26th year of the Shōwa era), we will celebrate the sixty-fourth year of the founding of our organization in 2015 (the 27th year of the Heisei era).
+Since it’s inception at the University of Tokyo on October 15, 1951 (the 26th year of the Shōwa era), we will celebrate the seventieth year of the founding of our organization in 2021 (the 3rd year of the Reiwa era).
 After the end of the Second World War, there was an increased need for research on both India and Buddhism, owing in part to India and Pakistan’s gaining independence.
 Following the the establishment of The Japanese Association for Religious Studies (Nihon Shūkyō Gakkai 日本宗教学会), the proposal to establish a national-level academic association for the field of Indian Philosophy and Buddhist Studies was brought to the fore.

 Before the Second World War, to commemorate the enthronement (gotaiten 御大典) of the Shōwa Emperor (Hirohito) in the third year of the Shōwa era (1928), several sectarian Buddhist Universities, together with the Indian Philosophy departments at the University of Tokyo, Kyoto University, and Tohoku University, established an organization specifically for Buddhist studies, the Nihon Bukkyōgaku Kyōkai 日本仏教学協会 (The Japanese Buddhist Studies Society).
 After the war, in 1947 (the 22nd year of the Shōwa era), this Nihon Bukkyōgaku Kyōkai was reorganized and renamed the Nihon Bukkyō Gakkai 日本仏教学会 (The Japanese Buddhist Studies Association), and went on to develop a plan to reestablish itself as a nation-wide organization.
 However, this plan did not come to fruition, as it was unable to garner the consensus of the relevant parties who favored creating a new, separate academic organization instead.